 - By this point, when you go to place the muzzle on the dog, your dog should associate this with going for a walk and getting treats.
 Even though you are at this stage, continue to treat regularly but then head out on your usual walk.

 - And Finally, if you plan to use the muzzle for Vet appointments for example, then you must follow the same steps as walking your dog, but instead of walking, take your dog to regular visits, even without an appointment.
 This way your dog will learn that the muzzle is associated to walking and or unpleasant appointments.
 When the vet appointment does come round, your dog should feel comfortable about wearing the muzzle and the appointment itself.

-Having reviewed the best dog muzzles for biting dogs on the market and one of the funny dog muzzles available, it is quite honestly something you must decide on yourself.
-Dog Muzzles for biting dogs are a quick, simple and effective way to get your dog to behave but can have severe consequences if not done correctly.
+Having reviewed the best dog muzzles on the market and one of the funny dog muzzles available, it is quite honestly something you must decide on yourself.
+Dog Muzzles are a quick, simple and effective way to get your dog to behave but can have severe consequences if not done correctly.
 The reason why these are the best dog muzzles is obvious, they are the best on the market and suitable for all dog behaviours and training.
 Owning a funny dog muzzle is a good idea for a party or for Halloween where your dog may not like the crowds or the noises and become agitated / barking.
 This does not make it right too wear though and should be introduced carefully.
 Always train your dog to wear a muzzle and ensure that your dog is comfortable, can breathe, eat and drink before leaving on.
 And finally, do not leave on too long, your dog will quickly become agitated if he / she cannot breathe correct.